 Track your level of emotion to the stimulus.

 Starting a mindfulness practice is another way to increase self-awareness.
-There are a variety of activities to include in mindfulness practice.
+There are a variety of activities to include in a mindfulness practice.
 Find a few ideas to inspire you to incorporate meditation, yoga, or some other variation to improve your presence.
 When mindfulness is practiced, behavior becomes more intentional, and increased self-awareness develops.

 Asking a friend to clarify your strengths and weaknesses can be a significant pathway to self-awareness.
 While many people believe they are self-aware, having an outside perspective is helpful in a clearer understanding of external self-awareness.

-3 Tests, Questionnaires and Assessment Scales
+3 Tests, Questionnaires, and Assessment Scales

 Various scales to measure mindfulness and increase awareness can be found on our blog.